peymanbarca/django-pizza-order-service/README.md

 #  Pizza ordering service using Django REST framework
+Using Python 3.9, Django 4.2.1, djangorestframework 3.14.0, and PostgreSQL database

 ### In this project, we implemented CRUD RESTful APIs with Django and Django REST framework, to implement a pizza ordering services with the following functionality: